-If your chicken has raspy breathing, sneezing, runny nostrils, and/or foamy eyes she likely has a respiratory disease.
+If your chicken has raspy breathing, sneezing, runny nostrils, and/or foamy eyes she could have a respiratory illness.
 This can also sometimes be accompanied by lethargy or loss of appetite.
-Basically a cold for chickens, you should keep her separate until symptoms go away.
+Basically a common cold for chickens, you should keep her separate until symptoms go away.
 Boost her immune system with vitamins & electrolytes.
-I also like to use VetRx, you can put it near their nostrils or under their wing, it is kind of like a menthol rub when you are feeling congested.
+I also like to use VetRx, you can put it near their nostrils or under their wing.
+It is kind of like a menthol rub when you are feeling congested.
 If symptoms are not easing within a week, antibiotics might be needed.

 Check her droppings

 Sometimes it can be hard in a large flock to tell which chicken is leaving the funky droppings you just found.
 If it’s very watery, it can be easy to tell because the offender will usually have dirty bum feathers.
-Otherwise, you are left to just standing around watching chickens poop until you see who is leaving behind the offensive ones.
+Otherwise, you are left just standing around watching chickens poop until you see who is leaving behind the offensive ones.
+This is another reason why separating the ill chicken is helpful.
 You can diagnosis a lot of illnesses through their poop.

 I will spare you the photo, but Abigail’s poop is pretty runny.
 Coupled with her strained breathing and the hunched over stance, I want to check in her vent for egg binding